vpelletier/python-smartcard-app-openpgp/README.rst

   plugged in for extended periods of time without having to worry about the untrusted machine using it behind my back.

-  Smart-cards rely on PINs, which, while they can be changed, I am sure nobody change after every single operation.
+  Smartcards rely on PINs, which, while they can be changed, I am sure nobody change after every single operation, much less from a trusted terminal.
 So once I have input my PIN on the untrusted computer, what's stopping it from reusing the PIN for further operations without my consent ?

-  So I need some form of TOTP, but smart-cards do not have an RTC (...that I know of), which means they are not aware of time, so they cannot internally produce something which can be both unpredictable to an attacker *and* predictable to a TOTP display where the user can tell what the current
+  So I need some form of TOTP, but smartcards do not have an RTC (...that I know of), which means they are not aware of time, so they cannot internally produce something which can be both unpredictable to an attacker *and* predictable to a TOTP display where the user can tell what the current